Booking the Hall

 All bookings are subject to acceptance of the hall’s Terms and Conditions.

 In line with UK government guidance, Dry Drayton Village Hall has lifted coronavirus restrictions.
-Visitors are encouraged to use the NHS app to check in and to wear masks when appropriate.
+Visitors are encouraged to wear masks when appropriate.
 Groups and individuals hiring the hall are likewise encouraged to implement coronavirus precautions they deem suitable for their activities.

 Terms & Conditions of Hire